Certified Nursing Assistant (CNA) Programs & Training in Massachusetts

 CNA License, Certification & Renewal

-After completing your program and passing the exam, you’ll receive your CNA certification and be added to the Massachusetts Nurse Aide Registry.
+After completing your program and passing the exam, you receive your CNA certification and your name is added to the Massachusetts Nurse Aide Registry.

-– You must provide proof of paid CNA work (minimum hours) within that period.
+• You must provide proof of paid CNA work (minimum 8 hours within the period).

 CNA Program Types, Duration & Cost